 One day, we're all going to kick the bucket.
 It would be a huge shame to realise you've spent a giant chunk of your life doing things you don't care about with people you don't care about in order to get things you don't care about.

-Spending a month working on your relationship with time might be your best use of time yet...
+Spending your time working on your relationship with time might be your best use of time yet...